 I was the newest guy on the sales team of 21 sales reps.
-Yes…you read that right, our company already had 20 others…and there was no such thing as training.
+Yes, you read that right, our company already had 20 others…and there was no such thing as training.
 You were pretty much on your own…sink or swim.
-So…my first day I sit down at my computer and my branch manager comes in with a list.
+My first day, I sit down at my computer and my branch manager comes in with a list.
 I ask…”What is that?”
-She says its a list of Realtors and Lenders that send us business and that it would be a good idea for me to call them and introduce myself.
+She says it’s a list of Realtors and Lenders that send us business and that it would be a good idea for me to call them and introduce myself.
 So I did just that.
 I called everyone on that list and introduced myself.
 “Hi…my name is Wade Vander Molen with ABC Title and I’m the new Sales Rep in your area.
 I want to set up a meeting and help you grow your business!”
 Then something happened…the Realtor on the other side of the phone said “Oh good!
-I’ve been struggling getting business, I can’t wait to meet with you so you can tell me HOW you can help me!”
+I’ve been struggling to generate business, I can’t wait to meet so you can tell me HOW you can help me!”
 Gulp!
 I had my foot in the door…then the job started.
 What do I say?
 What do I do?
 As a new Title Insurance sales rep…how do I succeed?

 Real Estate, Mortgage, and Title Insurance are competitive fields.
 Just remember that you are not alone…there are other Title Sales Reps out there right now trying to get the same business you HAVE or are going after.
 To be successful in the Title Sales arena you have to stand out from your competition.
 If you see other Title Reps bringing donuts and bagels to office meetings and talking about online Title Quote calculators and you do the exact same thing…you will fail in this business.
 Good Realtors and Lenders don’t care about that!
 What they DO care about is more business, more listings, more buyers, LEADS, shorter sales cycles, getting found online, and creating systems that creates business.
-You must develop your own Value Proposition that makes you stand out from your competitors.
-It has to be so clear that the difference is seen immediately.
-When a Realtor and Lender can see your true Value as a “Business Builder” instead of an “Order Taker” you will have people reaching out wanting to be your clients vs the other way around.
+You must develop your own value proposition that makes you stand out from your competitors.
+It has to be clear, so the difference is seen immediately.
+When a Realtor and Lender can see your true Value as a “Business Builder” instead of an “Order Taker” you will have client reaching out, wanting to work with you, vs the other way around.

 I Sell What?

-I don’t sell Title Insurance…I sell myself, my Value, real estate marketing services, and my knowledge in which the end product is Title and Escrow Services.
-When I meet with clients I rarely talk about Title Insurance and our “enhanced policy vs standard policy.”
-The Realtor very rarely cares or asks because in the end all Settlement companies get their Title Insurance underwritten by 4 companies, FNF (Fidelity National Financial) First American Title, Stewart Title, and Old Republic Title.
+I don’t sell Title Insurance…I sell myself, my value, real estate marketing services, and my knowledge in which the end product is Title and Escrow Services.
+When I meet with clients I rarely talk about Title Insurance and our “enhanced policy vs standard policy.“ The Realtor very rarely cares or asks because mostly all Settlement companies get their Title Insurance underwritten by 4 companies, FNF (Fidelity National Financial) First American Title, Stewart Title, and Old Republic Title.
 Realtors want to know HOW you can help them create more business and streamline their processes.
-What Value does you and your company offer that can best assist me going forward?
-Is that Value enough for me to leave my current company and switch my business alliance to you?
+What value do you and your company offer that can best assist me going forward?
+Is that value enough for me to leave my current company/relationship and switch my business alliance with you?
 If you can answer that…you will succeed in this business.

 - Sponsor or Teach Value Added Realtor Classes